contest-framework/server/documentation/configure.md

 So, if the client sends `test-file` with `src/parser/lexer.rs`, Contest runs `cargo test lexer`.

+### extracting code from source files

-### extracting parts of the source code file
+You can also extract data from the source file itself.

-To run a single Rust unit test, we need to execute `cargo test <test function name>` where `<test function name>` is the name of the Rust function that implements the test.
-Contest doesn't provide the name of the current Rust function as a variable, so let's create one ourselves and call it `fn_name`:
+To run a single Rust test, you'd do `cargo test <function name>` where `<function name>` is the name of the test function.
+Let's extract that name dynamically and call it `fn_name`:

 ```json
 {